-’Trick ‘r Treat’ director celebrates the cult classic on its 15th anniversary: ‘We definitely kill more kids than most horror movies’
+'Trick 'r Treat' director celebrates the cult classic on its 15th anniversary: 'We definitely kill more kids than most horror movies'

 It just feels like there's so much about our entertainment these days that's ephemeral.
 So to be part of a movie that keeps bringing back year after year is wonderful.
 Trick 'r Treat is only showing continued growth: I've seen the numbers and the charts, and it only gets more popular as people discover it.
 At the time we made it, trying to do a quirky, left of center horror comedy anthology was hard.
 But once we got it out into the world and screened it for general audiences, that's when everything started to feel right.

-Trick 'r Treat is currently streaming on AMC+
+Trick 'r Treat is currently streaming on AMC+.